solomonsokoya/DrinkUpRefactored/README.md

 favorites, delete from their favorites or edit cocktails within their favorites.

 Now that they have cocktails on the brain the user has the option to search for nearby Happy Hours based on their location.

-##WIREFRAMES
+## Wireframe

+## Components
+- Landing Page
+- User login page
+- Home page
+- Brand select page
+- Brand's player select page
+- Player page

 ##TECHNOLOGIES